mighty-odewumi/nicheweb/content/posts/Linen-Romper/index.md

 linkToSource: false
 # 摘要
 summary: "whether you wear them for fashion purposes or functionality reasons"
+# 页面描述
+introduction: "Overalls are aaa type of clothing that have been around for centuries.
+Originally worn by farmers and laborers as functional workwear, overalls have since evolved into fashionable yet practical attire."
+# 文章关键字
+keywords: "Overalls"
 ---

 Overalls are a type of clothing that have been around for centuries.
 Originally worn by farmers and laborers as functional workwear, overalls have since evolved into fashionable yet practical attire.